Standard Model Theory for the FCC-ee Tera-Z stage: Numerical integration with the Cuba Library

 \subsubsection{Cuhre}

 Cuhre is a deterministic algorithm.
 It uses the Genz--Malik cubature rules \cite{Genz:1983} in a globally adaptive subdivision scheme.
-The algorithm is thus: Until the requested accuracy is reached, bisect the region with the largest error along the axis with the largest fourth difference.
+The algorithm is thus: until the requested accuracy is reached, bisect the region with the largest error along the axis with the largest fourth difference.

-Cuhre has been re-implemented in Cuba mostly for a consistent interface, it is the same as the original DCUHRE subroutine \cite{Berntsen:1991:ADA:210232.210234}.
+Cuhre has been re-implemented in \textsc{Cuba}, mostly for a consistent interface; it is the same as the original DCUHRE subroutine \cite{Berntsen:1991:ADA:210232.210234}.

-\subsection{Mathematica interface}
+\subsection{\textsc{Mathematica} interface}

-The Mathematica interface deserves a special mention, as it is not a library in the proper sense.
-It is rather four executables which communicate with Mathematica via the MathLink API:
+The \textsc{Mathematica} interface deserves a special mention, as it is not a library in the proper sense.
+It is, rather, four executables, which communicate with \textsc{Mathematica} via the MathLink API (\Fref{fig:Fred}).

-After loading the appropriate MathLink executable, \eg with \texttt{Install["Vegas"]}, the corresponding routine can be used almost like Mathematica's native \texttt{NIntegrate}.
-The integrand is evaluated completely in Mathematica, which means that one can do things like
+After loading the appropriate MathLink executable, \eg with \texttt{Install["Vegas"]}, the corresponding routine can be used almost like \textsc{Mathematica}'s native \texttt{NIntegrate}.
+The integrand is evaluated completely in \textsc{Mathematica}, which means that one can do things like